Magnolia officinalis: Identification

 M. officinalis differs very little from Magnolia obovata; the only difference consistently observed between the two is that the fruit aggregate of M. officinalis has a rounded base, while that of M. obovata has an acute base.
 Further research may or may not eventually determine if M. officinalis should be treated as a subspecies of M. obovata.

 Uses

 The highly aromatic bark is stripped from the stems, branches, and roots and used in traditional Chinese medicine, where it is known as hou po (厚朴; thus the common name).
 The traditional use indications are to eliminate damp and phlegm, and relieve distension.

-Today, the bulk of bark used for commercial and domestic use is supplied by plants in cultivation.

-Pharmaceutical potential

-The bark contains magnolol and honokiol, two polyphenolic compounds that have been demonstrated as peroxisome proliferator-activated receptor gamma (PPAR gamma) agonists and GABAA modulators.